 Do you find yourself tiptoeing around the feelings of others?
 Do others' needs and desires often precede your own?
 Do you wish you knew how to balance it all?
 Do you desire healthy relationships and to feel truly happy with your life?

 Priya Rana Kapoor being interviewed by CCN about her book Give Yourself Permission to Live Your Life (Balboa Press, 2014)

-Many people are in careers and lives they feel they never completely chose for themselves.
-Suddenly, they see that many of the decisions they’ve made over the years were done in an effort to fit in or gain approval.
-Some made choices based upon what they believed their parents or society had told them were appropriate or worthy.
+Many people feel they’re living a life and occupying careers they never completely chose for themselves.
+Suddenly, they see many of the decisions they’ve made over the years were done in an effort to fit in or gain approval.
+Some made choices based upon what they believed their parents or society had told them where appropriate.
 Somewhere along the line, they stopped following their own hearts.
-One decision led to another, and they lost track of the hopes and dreams they had in early adulthood.
+One decision led to another, and they lost track of the hopes and dreams they held in early adulthood.
 They thought that by putting themselves first they were acting selfishly.
-They hoped that by conforming they were making the right decisions – maybe the easier ones.
-However, somewhere deep down, they now battle with the insidious feeling that they are not as happy or fulfilled as they could be.
-They are in a place where they no longer even allow themselves to think about what they might want to do or be.
+However, somewhere deep down, they found themselves battling with the insidious feeling that they were not as happy or fulfilled as they could be.
+They were in a place where they no longer even allow themselves to think about what they might want to do or be.